Located in Kentia Hall, artists offer a variety of handmade creations for sale, including original artwork, prints, crafts, clothing, comics and more.

 Creative minds and art enthusiasts are welcome to check out or participate in our Artist Alley, a venue where amateur and semi-professional artists showcase their work.
 Located in Kentia Hall, artists offer a variety of handmade creations for sale, including original artwork, prints, crafts, clothing, comics and more.

 If you are interested in participating in Artist Alley, please review the General Info for more details and policies.
-For your reference, please see the 2018 Terms & Conditions.
+Please see the 2019 Terms & Conditions for more information.

 Interested in participating in Artist Alley?
 Please keep an eye out on our social media or sign up for our newsletter to find out when the open booking will be.